Bikers Against Child Abuse

 Bikers Against Child Abuse (B.A.C.A. or B.A.C.A.
 International, Inc.) is a charitable worldwide motorcycle organization.
-The organization works to protect children across eighteen countries from dangerous individuals and situations.
+The organization works to protect children across 19 countries from dangerous individuals and situations.

+History and overview

-B.A.C.A. was founded in 1995 in Provo, Utah, U.S.A..
+Bikers Against Child Abuse was founded in 1995 in Provo, Utah, United States, by John Paul "Chief" Lilly, who enlisted his friends Horace Montoya and Mark "Ogre" Birchette in establishing the organization.

 The organization's stated purpose is to empower abused children to not be afraid of the world in which they live by working in conjunction with local and state officials who are already in place to protect children.

+As of January 2026, BACA chapters have been established in 19 countries: United States, Australia, Belgium, Canada, Denmark, Germany, Spain, France, Greece, Iceland, Italy, Netherlands, New Zealand, Austria, Portugal, Romania, Switzerland, Sweden, United Kingdom.